MarkNijhof/marknijhof.github.com/_posts/ 2011-02-01-oss-my-code-yes-but-not-my-secret-stuff.markdown

 ##The Solution, or well a Solution##

-First step is to make sure all this secret data is placed in Environment Variables like; ENV['mongodb_password'].
+First step is to make sure all this secret data is placed in Environment Variables like; ENV&#91;&quot;mongodb_password&quot;].
 Take for example again a look at my MongoDB Rails initializer:

 <script src="https://gist.github.com/806090.js?file=mongodb_initializer.rb"></script>